Stroh-M/email_download/README.md

 ## Cautions
 - **Email Deletion:** Both scripts perform deletion actions on emails.
 Always test on a safe account to avoid accidental loss of important data.
 - **Security:** Protect your credentials by not sharing or committing the `.env` file.
-- **Hard-Coded Paths:** Update file paths in the scripts as necessary to match your system configuration.
+- **Hard-Coded Paths:** Update file paths in the `.env` file and scripts as necessary to match your system configuration.

 ## Future Improvements
 - **Enhanced Error Handling:** Further improve logging and error management for unexpected issues.